dagu-org/dagu/README.md

 ## Documentation

-Dagu's documentation, including concepts, a quick-start guide, and all reference, is available at [https://dagu.pages.dev](https://dagu.pages.dev).
+Dagu's documentation, including a quick-start guide, and all reference, is available at [https://dagu.pages.dev](https://dagu.pages.dev).

 ## FAQ